 And without any further ado, let’s jump right in:

-The Hydrating Gentle Cleanser from La Roche Posay’s Toleriane range is an excellent cleanser for when you are dealing with dry and irritated skin or you are going through a course of acne medication or using strong actives such as benzoyl peroxide and tretinoin.
+The Hydrating Gentle Cleanser from La Roche Posay’s Toleriane range is an excellent cleanser for when you are dealing with dry and irritated skin or are going through a course of acne medication such as Accutane or using strong actives such as benzoyl peroxide and tretinoin.

 It is extremely gentle, doesn’t sting the eyes, and can be used as a first cleanser to remove makeup or a second cleanse to remove daily impurities from the skin.